 And that I did.
 And that began my journey of self-healing, which then helped me to better help others grow.

-First Step for Lance in His Path of Redemption
+First Step for Armstrong in His Path of Redemption

-I’m happy for Lance that he made this confession.
-Lance’s former friend, Betsy Andreu, has confirmed that Lance is “someone who doesn’t know how to tell the truth and how to say I’m sorry”.
+I’m happy for Armstrong that he made this confession.
+Armstrong’s former friend, Betsy Andreu, has confirmed that Armstrong is “someone who doesn’t know how to tell the truth and how to say I’m sorry”.
 Even if he didn’t tell Winfrey the whole truth, or even if he came across as unremorseful in parts of the interview, the point is, this is a first step.